pkomiske/academic-kickstart/content/project/wasserstein/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "EnergyFlow"
+title: "Wasserstein"
-summary: "Python package for computing Energy Flow Polynomials, instantiating Energy/Particle Flow Networks, computing the Energy Mover's Distance between events, and working with particle kinematics in python."
+summary: "A C++ library with a Python wrapper for computing the $p$-Wasserstein distances, known as the Earth Mover's Distance for $p=1$ and the Energy Mover's Distance in particle physics."
 authors: []
 tags: []
 categories: []
-date: 2020-09-12T23:38:16-04:00
+date: 2020-07-12T23:38:16-04:00

 # Optional external URL for project (replaces project detail page).
 external_link: "https://energyflow.network"